 LOBBY CARD VIDEOS HERE.

 EXTERIOR WINDOWS (front-facing, street level) also needed something to help market the theater and attract the passing public.
 I'm partial to dimensional, kinetic window displays, and this concept would have meshed well with the business' theatrical nature and Ted's tech background.
 Only one window box could be used, as the other was for additional lobby seating, so I proposed the following interactive display.

 THE FACADE also needed improvements.
 Along with simple streetscape beautification, I suggested new paint and awnings to complement the overall design concept.

-FINAL TOUCHES included cohesive video marketing and displays, as there are several screens throughout the lobby.
+FINAL TOUCHES included cohesive video marketing and displays, as there are several screens throughout the lobby (indicating time of performances, rates, and seating).
 Not only animating the logo, but continuing the brand's aesthetic throughout any/all videos (animated show posters, coming attractions, schedules, etc.).
 Below is a sample of some marketing collateral reflecting the brand story (fictional cartography).

 MARKETING COLLATERAL DESIGNS HERE.

 THE FUTURE looks bright for Falcon Theatre, as Ted continues to invest in the building while housing successful events and increasing viewership year after year.
 Actualization of these concepts are still under consideration amid ongoing development.

 FOLLOW the Falcon Theater's schedule here: Website